nus-cs2103-AY2223S2/tp/docs/team/lennoxtr.md

 - **Exporting modules**, so that users don't have to worry about losing the data.
 Users may also want to export modules to a file, which serves as an archive, so that they can keep track of the productivity level and learning process after the semester ends.

-- `**Importing modules**, so that users may revise specific concepts from the modules they previously took. user can also use the feature to track productivity level during a semester.
+- `**Importing modules**, so that users may revise specific concepts from the modules they took.
+User can also use the feature to track productivity level during a semester.

 To implement said features, an `Archive` class was adapted from AB3's JSONStorage.